-On September 2, 2021, we consummated the business combination (the "Business Combination") contemplated by that certain Agreement and Plan of Merger, dated as of March 25, 2021 (as amended, supplemented or otherwise modified from time to time, the "Merger Agreement"), by and among Cosmos Intermediate, LLC, a Delaware limited liability company and direct and wholly owned subsidiary of Holdings ("Cosmos"), Genesis Park Acquisition Corp ("GPAC"), Shepard Merger Sub Corporation, a Delaware corporation ("Merger Sub"), a direct and wholly owned subsidiary of GPAC, and AE Red Holdings, LLC, a Delaware limited liability company ("Holdings"), whereby (a) Merger Sub merged with and into Cosmos (the "First Merger"), with Cosmos as the surviving company in the First Merger, and (b) Cosmos merged with and into GPAC (the "Second Merger" and, together with the other transactions contemplated by the Merger Agreement, the "Transactions"), with GPAC as the surviving entity in the Second Merger.
-In connection with the closing of the Transactions, GPAC domesticated as a Delaware corporation accordance with Section 388 of the Delaware General Corporation Law and the Companies Act of the Cayman Islands (the "Domestication") and on September 2, 2021, GPAC changed its name from Genesis Park Acquisition Corp. to Redwire Corporation.
+On September 2, 2021, we consummated the business combination (the "Business Combination") contemplated by that certain Agreement and Plan of Merger, dated as of March 25, 2021 (as amended, supplemented or otherwise modified from time to time, the "Merger Agreement"), by and among Cosmos Intermediate, LLC, a Delaware limited liability company and direct and wholly owned subsidiary of Holdings ("Cosmos"), Genesis Park Acquisition Corp ("GPAC"), Shepard Merger Sub Corporation, a Delaware corporation ("Merger Sub"), a direct and wholly owned subsidiary of GPAC, and AE Red Holdings, LLC, a Delaware limited liability company ("Holdings"), whereby (a) Merger Sub merged with and into Cosmos (the "First Merger"), with Cosmos as the surviving company in the First Merger, and (b) Cosmos merged with and into GPAC (the "Second Merger" and, together with the First Merger, the "Mergers" or the "Merger" and, together with the other transactions contemplated by the Merger Agreement, the "Transactions"), with GPAC as the surviving entity in the Second Merger.
+In connection with the closing of the Transactions, GPAC domesticated as a Delaware corporation in accordance with Section 388 of the Delaware General Corporation Law and the Companies Act of the Cayman Islands (the "Domestication") and on September 2, 2021, GPAC changed its name from Genesis Park Acquisition Corp. to Redwire Corporation.
 In this prospectus, we refer to the Domestication and the Transactions, collectively, as the "Merger."